 With all this going for it, what about buying a dream home on the Costa del Sol?
 Prices vary and cover all ranges from very upmarket homes to pleasant small apartments.
 Let’s take a look at the possibilities:

 Search for properties in the Costa del Sol

 Buying on a budget

 It is quite possible to both buy good properties for less on the Costa del Sol and live a wonderful lifestyle on a UK state pension.
-Our own website has more than 300 properties under €150,000 in the Málaga province.
+Our own website has almost 2000 properties under €150,000 in the Málaga province.
 Here are a few of our favourite locations.